Fady-Ibra/chaincode-diamonds/README.md

 # Chaincode Diamonds

-In this repo, we install Hyperledger Fabric on Ubuntu machine and then deploy GoLang Chaincode for a diamonds app on the Hyperledger Fabric.
+In this repo,
+1) we install Hyperledger Fabric on Ubuntu machine and then
+2) deploy GoLang Chaincode for a diamonds Blockchain App on this Hyperledger Fabric.
 This work is based on Hyperledger Fabric Chaincode course from https://developer.ibm.com/

 ---